-Most likely we have all used something called “gut instinct” as a tool for deciding what we should and shouldn’t do in specific situations.
-When making decisions, have you ever been a bit anxious or nervous and felt like butterflies were using your stomach as their main flight path?
-The human gut is frequently called the “second brain,” and for very good reasons.
-Research now shows a definite link between anxiety and the gut and how this link is directly influenced by the good and bad bacteria in the gut.
-Harmful bacteria is known to ramp up anxiety and several studies have shown that probiotics can have the opposite effect.
-With this research we know that the gut, and not just the brain, is one of the chief instigators of anxiety.
+All of us have likely used something called “gut instinct” as a tool for deciding what we should and shouldn’t do in specific situations.
+It happens on a daily basis and is considered very normal.
+When making those decisions, have you ever been a bit anxious or nervous and felt like butterflies were using your stomach as their main flight path?
+I know I have.
+The human gut is frequently called the “second brain” and for excellent reasons.
+Research shows a definite link between anxiety and the gut and how the good and bad bacteria directly influence this link in the gut.
+Harmful bacteria are known to ramp up anxiety, and more than several studies show that probiotics can have the opposite effect.
+With this research, we know that the gut, and not just the brain, is one of the chief instigators of anxiety.

 Anxiety affects nearly 40 million people in the United States.
-Nearly seven million adults and one in eight children have been diagnosed with generalized anxiety disorder.
+About seven million adults and one in eight children have been diagnosed with generalized anxiety disorder.

 Anxiety and the Gut Link

-Gastrointestinal disorders are often linked with anxiety and mood issues.
-In fact, researchers hypothesize that affected people could improve anxiety symptoms greatly just by balancing the microbiota in their gut with more beneficial bacteria.
-Speculation about other mental issues, such as autism, has also been convincingly linked with imbalances in intestinal flora.
+Gastrointestinal disorders are often linked to anxiety and mood issues.
+Researchers hypothesize that affected people could significantly improve anxiety symptoms by balancing the microbiota in their gut with more beneficial bacteria.
+Speculation about other mental issues, such as autism, has also been convincingly linked with imbalances in the intestinal flora.

-Gut bacteria are also responsible for a number of metabolic and biological processes within the body.
-Brain health and mood balance is something that is extremely affected by the balance of good bacteria in the intestinal flora.
+Gut bacteria are also responsible for many metabolic and biological processes within the body.
+Brain health and mood balance are significantly affected by the ratio of good bacteria in the intestinal flora.
 In one 2010 study at McMaster University in Canada, published in the journal Communicative and Integrative Biology, scientists found a link between intestinal microbiota and anxiety-like behavior.
 They observed just how commanding the gut is at influencing brain chemistry and behavior.

-The researchers, in this study, upset normal gut bacteria count in healthy mice by dispensing antibiotics, bacteria-killing medicines that destroy all bacteria in its path — including good bacteria.
-Following disruption of the normal flora balance, mice became less cautious, and changes in the animals’ brain-derived neurotrophic factor — a protein associated with mood disorders — increased significantly.
-Upon halting the antibiotics, gut bacteria normalized and brain chemistry was restored to pre-study levels.
+In this study, the researchers upset normal gut bacteria count in healthy mice by dispensing antibiotics, bacteria-killing medicines that destroy all bacteria in its path — including good bacteria.
+Following disruption of the average flora balance, mice became less cautious, and changes in the animals’ brain-derived neurotrophic factor — a protein associated with mood disorders — increased significantly.
+Upon halting the antibiotics, gut bacteria normalized, and brain chemistry restored to pre-study levels.

 Researchers also noted that, while many factors play a role in dictating mood and mental health, bacteria in the gut strongly influences behavior and can be noticeably disrupted during antibiotic administration.
-This conclusion leads many to believe that the use of probiotics, beneficial bacteria found to influence serotonin levels, the immune system, and digestion, may be a helpful therapeutic tool for behavioral disorders.
+This conclusion leads many to believe that the use of probiotics, beneficial bacteria found to affect serotonin levels, the immune system, and digestion, could be a helpful therapeutic tool for behavioral disorders.

 Serotonin: Your Gut’s Mood-Boosting Neurotransmitter

-Roughly 90% of serotonin is found in the intestinal tract, and around 5-10% in your brain.
+Roughly 90% of serotonin is in the intestinal tract and around 5-10% in your brain.
 In fact, a healthy intestinal tract may correlate with healthy levels of serotonin, a monoamine neurotransmitter responsible for controlling mood.
-Nearly 1 trillion bacteria live in your gut and close to 100 million neurons also reside in your intestines, discharging the myth that our neural health is manipulated only by the brain.
-When it comes down to it, keeping your entire body healthy is the only way to support a good mood balance.
+Nearly 1 trillion bacteria live in your gut, and close to 100 million neurons also reside in your intestines, discharging the myth that our neural health is manipulated only by the brain.
+This is why it is crucial to keep your entire body healthy to support a healthy mood balance.

 DID YOU KNOW?
-Key life transitions — adolescence and menopause, for example — are when “big changes” are going on in the gut-brain relationship and probiotics might be helpful in building stronger resilience.
+Key life transitions — adolescence and menopause, for example — are when “big changes” are going on in the gut-brain relationship, and probiotics might help build stronger resilience.

 Mental Health Support Via a Healthy Gut

-Sustaining good digestive health by eating natural foods, particularly those with good probiotic qualities as well as drinking adequate amounts of purified water, may be very beneficial for encouraging good mental health.
-Daily exercise, daily sunlight, and increasing your probiotic intake may be helpful ways to boost your serotonin levels and support a good mood naturally.
+The good news is that sustaining good digestive health by eating natural foods, particularly those with good probiotic qualities, and drinking adequate amounts of purified water may be very beneficial for encouraging good mental health.
+Also, daily exercise, daily sunlight, and increasing your probiotic intake may help boost your serotonin levels and support a good mood naturally.

 If you are searching for a high-quality probiotic supplement, my family and I use and highly recommend Floratrex™.
-Floratrex provides a blend of over twenty of the most beneficial probiotic strains as well as prebiotics to help them flourish.
+Floratrex provides a blend of twenty-five of the most beneficial probiotic strains that support digestion and intestinal function and boost the immune system.
+This advanced formula provides 75 billion CFUs as well as prebiotics to help them flourish.
 Have you noticed any mental or emotional effects when you include probiotics as part of your overall nutritional protocol?
 Do you feel less anxious when you’re eating healthy and maintaining an overall healthy lifestyle?
 Let me know your experience by commenting below.